Shehraan2008/The-Adventures-of-Octoking/README.md

 Octogram works best when given a certain resolution.
 I suggest a resolution excedding 1400x900.
 If your device does not meets the follwing reqirment you might adjust the zoom of the page according to your liking.

 That’s all it takes!
-Octogram is now set up in your browser and your players can begin battling each other and collecting new characters.
+Octogram is now set up in your browser and the players can battle each other and collect new characters.

 ## How to play Octagram
 Although Octagram has dozens of features, which you can find on this [page](), the game's 4 core mechanics are: